Angel falls – World’s Highest Waterfall in Venezuela

 Considerations:

-When planning a trip to Angel Falls, it’s important to consider factors beyond the weather.
-Tour availability can also be a consideration, as some tours may not operate during certain times of the year.
-Accommodations can also be limited, so it’s important to book in advance.
+When planning a trip to Angel Falls, it’s a good idea to keep in mind other things besides the weather.
+For example, tour availability can be a consideration because some tours run only at certain times of the year.
+There may also be limited accommodations, so you want to plan ahead and book your hotel rooms.

 Preserving Angel Falls